denyzabra/MshindiSite/SETUP_EMAIL.md

 ## 📞 Need Help?

 If you encounter issues:
-1. Check the console logs in Replit for detailed error messages
+1. Check the server console logs for detailed error messages
+2. Verify the .env file is in the project root directory
-2. Verify all secrets are correctly entered
+3. Verify all variables in .env are correctly entered
-3. Try the test steps above
+4. Try the test steps above
-4. Generate a fresh App Password if needed
+5. Generate a fresh App Password if needed